How to leave your California residency?

 California determines residency for tax purposes primarily through two concepts: domicile and presence.
 Here's how they ascertain if you're a resident:

-2. Employment and business interests: The state where you are employed, maintain, or own business interests significantly affect your residency status in California.
+2. Employment and business interests: The state in which you are employed, maintain, or own business interests significantly affect your residency status in California.
 This includes where you hold a professional license or licenses and where you own investment real property.

 3. Facts and circumstances test: California employs a "facts and circumstances" test, looking at all facts about a taxpayer’s situation to determine residency status.
-This is often fleshed out with the so-called “Closest Connection Test” which evaluates where you have the closest ties regarding family, property, employment, and other factors.
+This is often fleshed out with the so-called “Closest Connection Test” which evaluates where you have the closest family, property, employment, and other ties.

-4. Presence within California for more than nine months: If you are present within California for more than nine months of a taxable year, it creates a rebuttable presumption of California residence.
-However, presence within California for less than nine months does not create a presumption of non-residency.
+4. Presence in California for more than nine months: If you are present in California for more than nine months in a taxable year, it creates a rebuttable presumption of California residence.
+However, the opposite is not true: presence in California for less than nine months does not create a presumption of non-residency.

 Can I live in California and not be a resident?